Height (musician): Videos

 Height With Friends has four videos, and Height has one video of this solo material.
 The video for their song "Mike Stone," was directed by Justin Barnes and produced by Team G. It was nominated for an award for Best Music Video at the 2010 SXSW Film Festival.

+Cold Rhymes Records

+Height established the label Cold Rhymes Records in 2012.
+This indie label currently supports a number of North American artists.

 Height Zone World Podcast

 Keech interviews mostly Baltimore artists and musicians for his podcast.
 Each episode is hosted on Spilce Today and features an original homage album cover by Mike Riley.
 It has been streaming weekly since June 2014 and has featured such guests as Jenn Wasner, Dan Deacon, Sam Herring, Girl Talk, and Ed Schrader.